jfishe/panvimwiki/README.md

 Concatentate DiaryNotes for Monday through current buffer and convert.
 With !, open in default viewer.

-After concatenating DiaryNotes for the week, behave as |VimwikiConvert|.
+After concatenating DiaryNotes for the week, behave as [VimwikiConvert](#vimwikiconvert%5B%21%5D).

 ## Options